Midrasha Zionit

 Midrasha Zionit is an international Jewish community founded in 2001.
 The organization was founded by the Advisor to the Israeli Minister for Absorption Shlomo Neeman (Шломо Неєман).
 The head office is in Jerusalem.

 Activity

-The international Jewish community of Russian-speaking Jews was born in Kyiv in 2001 as a small community education project and has developed into a strong independent organization with its center in Jerusalem.
+The international Jewish community of Slavic-speaking Jews was born in Kyiv in 2001 as a small community education project, and it developed a strong independent organization with its center in Jerusalem.
 Midrasha Zionit popularizes values of Religious Zionism and the Modern Orthodox Judaism.
 Midrasha Zionit holds summer and winter youth educational camps "Thelet", seminars and Shabbathones in Israel, CIS, Georgia, Baltic States and United States of America.
 Midrasha Zionit has its own training Madrich’s (teachers) school and school of leaders of informal Jewish education "Hilazon".
 Midrasha Zionit is located in Kyiv's Galitska Synagogue where it leads the community and educational activity.
 Activity with in cooperation with the "Ohr Torah Stone" led by Rabbi Shlomo Riskin (Шломо Ріскін).